miguelammatos/Kollaps/README.md

 $pip wheel --no-deps . .
 $pip install need-2.0-py3-none-any.whl
 ```
-Installing the python package will give you access to the NEEDdeploymentGenerator command to translate need topology descritions into Docker Swarm Compose files on your local machine.
+Installing the python package will give you access to the NEEDdeploymentGenerator command to translate need topology descriptions into Docker Swarm Compose files on your local machine.

 You also need to build the need docker image, to do so execute on this folder:
 ```